The Breslin Center

 East Lansing, MI

-The Spartans shot 59% from the field including 42% from the three.
-The Spartans shot a horrible 53% from the free throw line and had 28 assists on 34 baskets.
+The Spartans shot 51% from the field including 48% from the three.
+The Spartans shot a decent 70% from the free throw line and had 25 assists on 29 baskets.

-The Spartans led the battle of the boards 48-25.
+The Spartans led the battle of the boards 46-38.
 Unfortunately, the Spartans only had 14 turnovers.
-The Spartans had an astounding 52 points in the paint compared to Northwestern scoring 55 (Total) for the entire game.

 Izzo played 16 players including all five freshmen.
-It was a dominating performance against a very good Wildcat team and was easily the most impressive win of the season so far.
+It was a dominating performance against an inferior team, but that is what a #8 ranked team should do.

-The Spartans return to Big Ten action against Ohio State on Saturday.
-The tilt tips off at 12: 00 PM and that game can be seen on FOX.
+The Spartans return to Big Ten action against Northwestern back here at the Breslin Center on Wednesday, the 2nd of January.
+The tilt tips off at 8:30 PM and that game can be seen on BTN.

 Want the latest breaking MSU news delivered straight to your email for FREE?
 Sign up for the DAILY Spartan Nation newsletter WHEN YOU CLICK RIGHT HERE!
 Don’t miss any of the latest up to the second updates on Michigan State Sports when you follow on Twitter @HondoCarpenter